shubhamkr01/Web-Scrapper/README.md

 # Web-Scrapper
-This is a web scrapper using Pyhton
+This is a web scrapper using Python